Pennsylvania Route 329: Route description

-PA 329 begins at an intersection with PA 873 in the community of Neffs in North Whitehall Township, Lehigh County, which is in the Lehigh Valley.
+PA 329 begins at an intersection with PA 873 in Neffs in North Whitehall Township, Lehigh County, which is in the Lehigh Valley.
 From this intersection, the route heads southeast on two-lane undivided Bellview Road past housing developments, soon passing under Interstate 476 (Pennsylvania Turnpike Northeast Extension) and crossing Coplay Creek.

 After this, the road curves east into agricultural areas with a few homes, with PA 329 making a turn southeast onto Old Post Road.
-The route makes a curve to the east again as it continues through more farmland with scattered residential subdivisions, passing through the community of Balliettsville.
-Upon entering Whitehall Township, the road becomes Main Street and passes through the residential community of Egypt before continuing past more homes and reaching the PA 145 junction.
-From this point, PA 329 continues northeast through residential areas and passes through the community of Cementon.
+The route makes a curve to the east again as it continues through more farmland with scattered residential subdivisions, passing through Balliettsville.
+Upon entering Whitehall Township, the road becomes Main Street and passes through Egypt and continues past more homes and reaching the PA 145 junction.

+From this point, PA 329 continues northeast through residential areas and passes through Cementon.

-Upon crossing the Lehigh River and the D&L Trail on a truss bridge, PA 329 enters the borough of Northampton in Northampton County and becomes 21st Street, crossing Norfolk Southern's Lehigh Line as it heads into commercial areas.
+After crossing the Lehigh River and the D&L Trail on a truss bridge, PA 329 enters the borough of Northampton in Northampton County and becomes 21st Street, crossing Norfolk Southern's Lehigh Line at-grade as it heads into commercial areas.
 After crossing Main Street, the route is lined with homes before it crosses the Hokendauqua Creek into Allen Township and continues east.
 At this point, the name of the road becomes Nor-Bath Boulevard and it passes between a quarry and a lake to the north and industrial areas to the south before entering farmland.
-PA 329 briefly passes homes after the Howertown Road junction in the community of Howertown, crossing into East Allen Township at the Seemsville Road intersection and heading across Catasauqua Creek.
+PA 329 briefly passes homes after the Howertown Road junction in Howertown, crossing into East Allen Township at the Seemsville Road intersection and heading across Catasauqua Creek.

 The route continues through agricultural areas with some housing before reaching the PA 987 junction in Franks Corner.
 At this point, PA 987 forms a concurrency with PA 329, with the two routes continuing east through Jacksonville before turning northeast and passing to the east of a quarry, with the Nor-Bath Trail parallel to the east of the road.
 The road passes near a cement plant before it heads into the borough of Bath.
-Here, the road becomes Race Street and passes through woods before heading into residential areas.
+The road then becomes Race Street and passes through woods before heading into residential areas.
 PA 329 reaches its eastern terminus at the PA 248 intersection, where PA 987 makes a turn east to follow PA 248.